soundpress/RulesOfNYC/docs/c20/index.rst

 (a) Accessible Vehicle Hack-up: Unrestricted and Alternative Fuel Minifleet Medallions.

-   (i) Beginning on the Accessible Conversion Start Date, any Unrestricted Medallion which is a Minifleet Medallion for which a new vehicle is placed into service must be Hacked-up with an Accessible Taxicab meeting the requirements of 35 RCNY § 67-05.2 of these Rules until at least 50 percent of the Unrestricted Minifleet Medallions owned by such Minifleet are Hacked-up with an Accessible Taxicab that meets the requirements of 35 RCNY § 67-05.2 of these Rules.
+   (i) Beginning on the Accessible Conversion Start Date, any Unrestricted Medallion which is a Minifleet Medallion for which a new vehicle is placed into service must be Hacked-up with an Accessible Taxicab meeting the requirements of 35 RCNY § 67-05.2 until at least 50 percent of the Unrestricted Minifleet Medallions owned by such Minifleet are Hacked-up with an Accessible Taxicab that meets the requirements of 35 RCNY § 67-05.2.

-   (ii) Following the Accessible Conversion Start Date and beginning at such time that there is available a vehicle qualified for use with an Alternative Fuel Medallion that is also qualified as an Accessible Taxicab under 35 RCNY Chapter 67 of these Rules, any Alternative Fuel Minifleet Medallion for which a new vehicle is placed into service must be Hacked-up with a vehicle that is qualified for use with both an Alternative Fuel Medallion and an Accessible Medallion under 35 RCNY Chapter 67 of these Rules, until at least 50 percent of the Alternative Fuel Minifleet Medallions owned by such Minifleet are Hacked-up with such vehicles.
+   (ii) Following the Accessible Conversion Start Date and beginning at such time that there is available a vehicle qualified for use with an Alternative Fuel Medallion that is also qualified as an Accessible Taxicab under 35 RCNY Chapter 67, any Alternative Fuel Minifleet Medallion for which a new vehicle is placed into service must be Hacked-up with a vehicle that is qualified for use with both an Alternative Fuel Medallion and an Accessible Medallion under 35 RCNY Chapter 67, until at least 50 percent of the Alternative Fuel Minifleet Medallions owned by such Minifleet are Hacked-up with such vehicles.

 (b) Accessible Vehicles Hacked-up.
 An Accessible Vehicle, as indicated by vehicle identification number, which is Hacked-up with any Minifleet Medallion in order to comply with Accessible Taxicab Hack-up requirements for a Minifleet Medallion under subdivision (a) of this section can satisfy an Accessible Taxicab Hack-up requirement under subdivision (a) only at the time of first Hack-up.

 (c) Accessible Vehicle Hack-up: Unrestricted and Alternative Fuel Independent Medallions.

-   (i) Beginning on the Accessible Conversion Start Date, 50 percent of all Unrestricted Medallions which are Independent Medallions for which a new vehicle is placed into service in each calendar year must be Hacked-up with an Accessible Taxicab meeting the requirements of 35 RCNY § 67-05.2 of these Rules.
+   (i) Beginning on the Accessible Conversion Start Date, 50 percent of all Unrestricted Medallions which are Independent Medallions for which a new vehicle is placed into service in each calendar year must be Hacked-up with an Accessible Taxicab meeting the requirements of 35 RCNY § 67-05.2.

-   (ii) Following the Accessible Conversion Start Date and beginning at such time that there is available a vehicle qualified for use with an Alternative Fuel Medallion that is also qualified as an Accessible Taxicab under 35 RCNY Chapter 67 of these Rules, 50 percent of all Alternative Fuel Independent Medallion for which a new vehicle is placed into service in each calendar year must be Hacked-up with a vehicle that is qualified for use with both an Alternative Fuel Medallion and an Accessible Medallion under 35 RCNY Chapter 67 of these Rules.
+   (ii) Following the Accessible Conversion Start Date and beginning at such time that there is available a vehicle qualified for use with an Alternative Fuel Medallion that is also qualified as an Accessible Taxicab under 35 RCNY Chapter 67, 50 percent of all Alternative Fuel Independent Medallion for which a new vehicle is placed into service in each calendar year must be Hacked-up with a vehicle that is qualified for use with both an Alternative Fuel Medallion and an Accessible Medallion under 35 RCNY Chapter 67.

    (iii) The TLC will select the Independent Medallions that will be subject to this requirement in a bi-annual lottery.
 This procedure will also be used for Alternative Fuel Medallions when a qualifying vehicle is available.
 The lottery will determine accessible vehicle Hack-up requirements for Independent Medallions (including Alternative Fuel Independent Medallions when applicable) until the next following scheduled vehicle replacement for those medallions.

    (iv) The TLC will conduct the lottery on or before January 1 of each year for medallions which must place an Accessible Taxicab into service from July 1 to December 31 of that year.
 For medallions which must place an Accessible Taxicab into service from January 1 to June 30 of the next calendar year, the lottery will be held on or before July 1 of the preceding year.

-   (v) The TLC will post on its Web site which Independent Medallions must be Hacked-up with an Accessible Taxicab meeting the requirements of 35 RCNY § 67-05.2 of these Rules as soon as practicable following the lottery.
+   (v) The TLC will post on its Web site which Independent Medallions must be Hacked-up with an Accessible Taxicab meeting the requirements of 35 RCNY § 67-05.2 as soon as practicable following the lottery.

    (vi) Those Medallions that are not selected in the lottery held pursuant to paragraph (iv) of this subdivision to Hack-up an Accessible Taxicab in their next vehicle replacement will be required to place an Accessible Taxicab into service in their next following scheduled vehicle replacement.